Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 ```
 But it provides the same response data.

-#### **Meteo data**
+#### **Observed data**
 Returns a summary of weather values taken at a certain weather station on the specified date.
-In this case we have to put limits in the date so that they are 24 hours and coincide with the data of the prediction query.
+In this case we have to put limits in the date so that they are 24 hours and coincide with the data of the forecast query.

 ```sh
 /api/valores/climatologicos/diarios/datos/fechaini/{start_date}/fechafin/{end_date}/estacion/{station_code}